 Just about every client I’ve ever worked with has been burned by a “consultant” of some kind.

-Branding firms work all the way through, from early strategy development to execution.
+Branding firms work all the way through, from early research and strategy development to tactical execution.
 It is, without a doubt, the broadest, most all-encompassing mix of services in the entire world of marketing.